Osaka Castle Vol. 1: Otemon Gate Area

 Otemon Gate – Tamon Turret

-You’ll also explore the core of Osaka Castle’s defensive philosophy through the south and north walls, which feature kokuinseki—engraved stones bearing marks from various feudal lords and stonemasons—and the Tamon Turret, an Important Cultural Property, along with its adjoining northern moat.
+The design illustrates the essence of Osaka Castle’s defensive strategy through the south and north walls, which feature kokuinseki—engraved stones bearing marks from various feudal lords and stonemasons—and the Tamon Turret, an Important Cultural Property, along with its adjoining northern moat.

 Otemon Gate